 But you've got to do something.
 If you're reading this, then you're already interested in using data to solve problems and get answers, and you know that consistent data management is critical in that effort.
 Wherever you are in the organization, there are steps you can take to participate in, support, or lay the groundwork for robust data governance.
 That discussion you're having about terminology?
 Write it down.
 That data request you're filling out?
 Find out what problems it's going to address, and see if your colleagues are also taking steps to address those issues.
 That data you don't think exists?
 Sure, see if there's a product out there that will help you collect it, but also ask around to see if anyone else in your organization needs the same information and perhaps has already started to gather it.
 Maybe you can't knock down a silo, but you can climb down from yours and knock on the door of another one; somewhere in your organization, probably many places, you'll find others who are anxious to get out of their silo, who also know that sharing their "grain" makes everyone healthier.

-IData has a solution, the Data Cookbook, that can aid the employees and the institution in its data governance, reporting, data-driven decision making and data quality initiatives.
+IData has a solution, the Data Cookbook, that can aid the employees and the organization in its data governance, data intelligence, reporting, data-driven decision making and data quality initiatives.
 IData also has experts that can assist with data governance, reporting, integration and other technology services on an as needed basis.
 Feel free to contact us and let us know how we can assist.

 (Image Credit: StockSnap_3HGXPSXH2B_whatdoingwithdata_BP #1006)